 Example of dynamic keywords in google

 This isn’t a cheap way to trick customers into “stumbling” on your ads.
-It’s actually a good way not to limit your ad to a specific keyword.
+It’s a good way not to limit your ad to a specific keyword.
 The alternative is purchasing multiple ad spaces for every variant product or service you provide, which is absurd.

 Dynamic keyword insertion is a strong marketing tool for anyone interested in pay-per-click ads.
 How exactly does it work?
 Before answering that, there are some terms that you’ll need to familiarise yourself with first.